Q: When will I get my child support payment?

 will receive a new, corrected certificate 30 days after your notice

 is received.
 You may continue to vote.
-Vote by affidavit during this
+You

 will be registered 30 days after your application is submitted.
 You